 Portrait mode in smartphone photography

 Of course, there is a lot more going on behind the scenes.
-The phone must also measure white balance, colors, and other elements, which is usually done with fancy algorithms most of us don’t fully understand.
+The phone must also measure white balance, colors, and other elements, usually done with fancy algorithms most of us don’t fully understand.

 Size matters in photography.
 Because smartphone sensors and lenses aren’t getting much bigger, smartphone manufacturers need to figure out ways to get more out of less.
 Enter the age of Computational Photography.

-In simple terms, this refers to image improvements with the help of software and complex algorithms.
+This photography term can get pretty complex, but it simply refers to image improvements with the help of software and complex algorithms.
 Some examples of Computational Photography are AI enhancements, night mode, pixel binning, portrait mode, HDR, and others.

 Bonus: Check out more photography posts!

-We have more photography content for you!
+Have you had enough yet?
+Well, we have more photography content for you!
 Take a look at some of our featured posts and tutorials to keep improving your skills.

 - What a pro photographer can do with a cheap Android phone camera — Android Authority dared me to take some awesome pro-level photos using a $130 phone.
-Here are my results!
+Here are my results.